Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Customizing time and date display

-- Colorized shell echo
+- Colorizing shell echo outputs

-- Colorized commands
+- Colorizing commands

 - Recording editor activities for complex repetitions

-- Recording the graphical image of an X application
+- Recording graphical images of X applications

 - Recording changes in configuration files